hariprasad-smppl/vsdiat-workshop/README.md

 ![image](https://github.com/user-attachments/assets/df8b876a-98e0-4bcf-a5be-2266474e3cda)

-We are discussing inside the chips
+We are discussing inside the chips.

-This board can be represented as a block diagram
+This board can be represented as a block diagram.

 ![image](https://github.com/user-attachments/assets/127bd954-b7bc-462a-a076-97463b017682)